 The Japanese approached the first trench, threw lit torches into it and one or two buckets of gasoline. which set the POWs on fire.
 Those who ran from the shelter were shot.
 Those who begged to be shot in the head were shot or bayoneted in the stomach.
-The Japanese laughed at the POWs.
-The guards fired into the other trenches and threw hand grenades into them.
+The Japanese laughed at the POWs as they killed them.
+The guards also fired into the other trenches and threw hand grenades into them.

 The POWs who escaped were hunted down.
-Men who attempted to swim to safety were shot in the water.
+Men who attempted to swim to safety were shot in the water by Japanese soldiers in boats.
 Those who hid in the crevices in the cliffs were killed when the Japanese dynamited them.
 The POWs who did survive manage to make the swim to another island at night.
 On the island, they were protected by Filipinos until rescued by American forces.

-After the war, at the request of the families, some of the remains were returned to the families to be buried at the cemeteries of their choice.
-The remains of the other POWs, including Pvt.
-Willard R. Yeast, were reburied at Jefferson Barracks National Cemetery in Saint Louis, Missouri on February 14, 1952 in Section 85, Site 14 - 66.
+Willard's family did not receive official word of his death until September 11, 1945.
+After the war, at the request of the families, some of the remains of men who could be identified were returned to the families and buried at the cemeteries of their choice.
+The remains of the remaining POWs, including Pvt.
+Willard R. Yeast, were reburied at Jefferson Barracks National Cemetery in Saint Louis, Missouri, on February 14, 1952, in Section 85, Site 14 - 66.